mmaulwurff/zabor/Readme.md

 - a request for the user to report the VM abort;
 - instructions for taking a screenshot.

+If there are several Zabor-based handlers loaded, only the first one will print stuff.
+For this to work, all handlers must have "VmAbortHandler" somewhere in their class name.

 ## Acknowledgments

 - Thanks to KeksDose for the concept of VM abort handler.